The Handmaid's Tale (TV series): Political response

-There was much debate on whether parallels could be drawn between the series (and by extension, the book on which it is based) and American society during the Presidency of Donald Trump.
+There was much debate on whether parallels could be drawn between the series (and by extension, the book on which it is based) and American society during the first presidency of Donald Trump.
 Comparisons were also made to the practices implemented by the Islamic State, such as throwing homosexuals from rooftops, as well as the policies of the Christian reconstructionist movement of the 1970s and 1980s that sought to expel women from the workforce.

 Several protests around the world, especially related to women's rights, have made use of the red handmaid uniforms from the TV series.

 In 2018, online retailer Yandy.com sparked controversy by marketing a sexualized version of the handmaid costume for Halloween.
 The retailer subsequently pulled the costume in response to widespread criticism.

 Awards

 In 2017, The Handmaid's Tale made history as the first streaming series to win the Primetime Emmy Award for Outstanding Drama Series.
 However, in 2021, despite receiving 21 nominations, it did not secure any wins, setting a record for Emmy losses.